Des Barnes: Storylines

 In November 1998, just weeks after marrying Natalie, he walked into the living room of their home to find Natalie's son Tony (Lee Warburton) being attacked by a gang of drug dealers of Jez Quigley's to whom he owed money.
 When Des tried to stop the men from attacking his stepson, he was knocked unconscious and rushed to hospital.
 He appeared to be recovering and regained consciousness in hospital but then suffered a heart attack and died.

 Reception

 Des's character was, during his time on the soap, described as "the self-pitying Geordie of Coronation Street who hit his boss when he found him in bed with his girlfriend".
+A writer from ITV Hub put Des on their list of Liz' top ten lovers, writing, "Liz worked for Des in the Bookies'.
+They shared a kiss but Liz resisted taking things further and quit her job to stay faithful to Jim.
+But Jim's suspicions were aroused and their marriage was afflicted by the lack of trust stirred up."